njw95/nus-devops/README.md

 # nus-devops
-Day 3 Devops CI/CD Assignment
+Day 3 Devops CI/CD Assignment (Jenkins update)

 Demo is shown using Jenkins on the repo, but CI can also be run on Git Actions.